rahimkhoja/DDNS_Server/README.md

 Dynamic DNS Server  - Please note the Readme is a Work in Progress
 ==================

-An open source dynamic dns server solution.
-Known to work with DDNS clients including ddclient, DD-WRT, Tomato, as well as most others.
-The Dynamic DNS server Leverages Bind with dlz support, Tomcat, and MariaDB to provide dynamic dns services and updates.
+An open source dns server solution with web management application.
+Offering Dynamic DNS functaionalty that is known to work with DDNS clients including ddclient, DD-WRT, Tomato, as well as most others.
+The DNS server leverages Bind with dlz support, Tomcat, MariaDB(or MySQL), and NGINX, to a provide web managed, highly avaialbe, dns server.